-Keep Hope Alive
+How Do We Keep The Hope Alive Amid Chaos?

-That tagline made popular by Rev. Jesse Jackson may have sounded corny or trite, but today more than ever requires meaningful reflection.
+That tagline made popular by Rev. Jesse Jackson may have sounded corny or trite, but today more than ever, it requires meaningful reflection.

 As a social activist of the 60s and 70s and a bona fide member of the baby boomer generation, the generation who dared to imagine a better world in our time, it’s difficult to witness the rapid decline of enlightenment in our country.

-As I watched recent events unfold - a president who plays the dozens with a despot as if he were a bully on a school playground, toying with the idea of a nuclear inferno, who encourages the KKK and other haters to feel welcome to spew their ignorant and uninformed narratives and equates their ugly invective with those who reply "no," it feels like a rudderless ship.
+As I watched recent events unfold ― a president who plays the dozens with a despot as if he were a bully on a school playground; toys with the idea of a nuclear inferno; encourages the KKK and other haters to feel welcome to spew their ignorant and uninformed narratives, and equates their ugly invective with those who reply “no,” it feels like a rudderless ship.
 What did a better world mean to those Afro-wearing, long-haired marchers, protesters, writers, and singers of new anthems glorifying democracy, equality, and unconditional love?

 “This land is your land, this land is my land…[t]his land was made for you and me.”